PennController/penncontroller.github.io/advanced-tutorial/9_customizing-experiment.md

 The timeout is created as follows:

-1. The `"timeout"` `Timer` starts right after the `"audio"` `Audio` starts playing.
-The `"timeout"` `Timer` and the `"audio"` `Audio` are both `row.duration` ms long.
+1. The `"timeout"` Timer starts after the `"audio"` Audio starts playing.
+Both elements are `row.duration` ms long.
-2. Experiment script execution continues until it reaches the `wait` command on the `"timeout"` `Timer` element.
+2. Experiment script execution continues as normal until PennController reaches the `wait` command on the `"timeout"` Timer.
 The `wait` command pauses experiment script execution until PennController detects an end-of-timer event.
-3. If the participant selects an image before audio playback finishes:
-    + The participant selects an image.
-The `callback` command on the `"selection"` **Seleector** triggers the execution of `getTimer("timeout").stop()`, which stops the `"timeout"` `Timer` element and validates the `wait` command.
+    + If the participant selects an image before audio playback finishes, the image selection calls the `callback` command on the `"selection"` Selector, which triggers the execution of `getTimer("timeout").stop()`.
+The Timer stops, and validates the `wait` command.

-    *OR*

-    If audio playback finishes before the participant selects an image:
-    + The `"timeout"` `Timer` element stops naturally and validates the `wait` command.
+    + If audio playback finishes before the participant selects an image, the `"timeout"` Timer stops naturally, and validates the `wait` command.
-4. Experiment script execution continues.
-The `stop` command is called on the `"audio"` `Audio` element.
-There are no more commands, so the trial "times out" and ends.

 ---

 ## Adding a trial delay

 Each trial begins as soon as the previous trial ends.
 This might be overwhelming for participants, so we'll create a one-second pause between trials.

 {% capture instructions %}
-Create and start a `Timer` named `"break"` that is 1000ms long.
-Call the [`wait`]({{site.baseurl}}/timer/timer-wait) command to pause experiment script execution until the timer stops:
+1. Create and start a Timer named `"break"` that is 1000ms long.
+2. Call the [`wait`]({{site.baseurl}}/timer/timer-wait) command on the `"break"` Timer to pause experiment script execution until the timer stops.

 <pre><code class="language-diff-javascript diff-highlight">
 @// code omitted in interest of space
 @
 @// Experimental trial
-*Template("items.csv", row =>
+@Template("items.csv", row =>
 @    newTrial("experimental-trial",
 +        newTimer("break", 1000)
 +            .start()